jeremy-miller/life-tic-80/README.md

-# life-tic-80
+# Conway's "Game of Life" for TIC-80
-Conway's Game of Life on the TIC-80 fantasy console
+Conway's "Game of Life" on the [TIC-80](https://tic80.com/) fantasy console.